radumarg/lambdaQ/doc/development-plan.md

 #### Must Have Features - Immediate Objectives

 - Using the QRAM [16] paradigm for quantum computation, where the quantum computer acts as a coprocessor.
 Lambda terms encode the control structure of the program and are implemented on a classical device but the data upon which lambda terms act can be quantum and thus stored on a QRAM quantum device.
 Since functions are considered classical data there cannot be a superposition of different functions at some point in the program.
 On the other hand the question of whether a lambda term is 'quantum' or not, meaning that it cannot or can be duplicated, is a different one and the answer does not depend on the type of its input/output variables alone but also on the type of its free variables.
-As a side note, an alternative to the approach of functions as classical data is advanced in [30] but it is unclear how to implement such ideas using a circuit model.
+As a side note, an alternative to the approach of functions as classical data is advanced in [30], see also [31, 32, 33, 34], but it is unclear how to implement such ideas using a circuit model.
 - Stand-alone language with specified syntax, type checker, and a compiler.
 The syntax is similar to Haskell syntax.
 - The language is statically typed, types must be explicitly declared.
 - Affine (linear) types will be used to represent quantum resources like qubits and operations on qubits.